frequently asked questions

 Often what is brought to therapy is a long standing difficulty or way of being, therefore a ‘quick fix’ solution is not always a realistic expectation.
 The length of time that it takes to complete the full process differs from person to person, and most often depends on how much trauma (overwhelming past experiences) the person is carrying from their life journey.
 In my experience, clients generally experience noticeable and sustainable shifts or changes within the first ten to fifteen sessions.
 To complete all five phases is generally a longer term process.

 how does ship therapy differ from other forms of psychotherapy?

 Conventional talk therapies may focus more on creating a supportive space, administration of coping/management techniques or tools to help one better manage their symptoms, and/ or focus on gaining insight and awareness around particular issues that are causing emotional, behavioral and/or psychological distress.

 The psycho-bio-dynamic process focuses on healing, rather, than managing past trauma.
 During the process one will gain insight and awareness as we explore past difficulties, however the focus of this psychotherapy is placed on the completion of unintegrated physical and emotional memory that is connected to past trauma (overwhelming experiences), so that one does not have to spend time and energy managing the associated symptoms, and can rather live life more comfortably and freely.

 HOW LONG ARE THE CONSULTATIONS AND HOW OFTEN DO I NEED TO ATTEND PSYCHOTHERAPY?

 The psycho-bio-dynamic process that I employ differs from conventional talk therapy in that the more time spent completing difficult experiences, the quicker one is able to heal and move forward.
 Psychology consultations are generally an hour in length (50-60 min).
 The frequency of psychotherapy sessions depends on the clients needs, time and resources.
-I generally see clients either once a week, every second week or once a month.
+I generally see clients either once a week or every second week.